2 5/8 as a Decimal: A full breakdown

 Converting fractions to decimals is crucial for several reasons:

 - Easier Comparisons: Decimals allow for easier comparison of fractional values.
-For example, comparing 2 5/8 to 2.7 is much simpler when both are expressed as decimals (2.625 vs 2.7).
+To give you an idea, comparing 2 5/8 to 2.7 is much simpler when both are expressed as decimals (2.625 vs 2.7).

 - Computational Efficiency: Many calculations are more efficient with decimals.
 Adding, subtracting, multiplying, and dividing decimals are generally simpler than performing the same operations with fractions.